 - What makes the cauldron bubble?

 - Is it OK to be different?

 - We visit exciting places such as The Hippodrome, Hatton Country Farm and our local nature reserve as part of our learning experience.

 - We undertake our phonics screening check in the Summer Term.

 Class Novels include

-Flat Stanley by Jeff Brown, The Twits by Roald Dahl, The Sheep-Pig by Dick King-Smith, A Bear Called Paddington by Michael Bond, Illustrated Grimm’s Fairy Tales and Aladdin and the Enchanted Lamp by Philip Pullman.
+Flat Stanley by Jeff Brown, The Twits by Roald Dahl, The Hodgeheg by Dick King-Smith, A Bear Called Paddington by Michael Bond, Illustrated Grimm’s Fairy Tales and The Owl Who Was Afraid Of The Dark by Jill Tomlinson.